Life Sketch

 H. Taylor Peery

 Peery was not only an attentive businessman but also a financial genius.
-During his career of thirty-four years, he rose to the top ranks of the worldwide Bank of America, helped expand Allied Properties, invested wisely, and started a real estate company that helped build today’s Silicon Valley.
+During his career of 34 years, he rose to the top ranks of the worldwide Bank of America, helped expand Allied Properties, invested wisely, and started a real estate company that helped build today’s Silicon Valley.

 What made Peery even more remarkable was his ability to achieve career success without compromising what was most important to him—family, friends, and church.
 He raised his family steeped in gospel principles; attended to the needs of students, neighbors, and business associates; and faithfully served his church and country.